akfraser96/akfraser96.github.io/index.md

 ---
 [Van Benthem et al., (2019).
 The NASA MATB-II Predicts Prospective Memory Performance During Complex Simulated Flight](/pdf/ISAP2019.pdf)
 <img src="images/ISAP2019.png?raw=true" style="width:400px;"/>

----
-## Awards and Publications
-- ADM Award of Excellence for work on COVID-19 (Dec 2021).
-- International Symposium on Aviation Psychology Conference Presentation (May 2021).
-- International Symposium on Aviation Psychology publication (Mar 2021).
-- Completed thesis "Using an EEG Brain-Computer Interface to Evaluate Mental Workload During Flight Procedure" (Jan 2021).
-- NSERC Canada Graduate Scholarship (Sept 2019 – Dec 2020): this scholarship is awarded to STEM students who display a high level of achievement.
-- NSERC Internship Funding (Sept 2019 - Apr 2019): this funding was provided for my internship with NRC and is intended to provide STEM and UX researchers experience working in industry.
-- Collaborative Learning of Usability Experiences (CLUE) Bonus Award (May 2020):this was awarded in response to satisfying all criteria for the CLUE program, a 2-year program that teaches user research methods.
-This includes attending workshops, seminars, completing an internship and presenting my work to the program.
-- Canadian Society of Brain, Behaviour and Cognitive Science conference presentation (June 2019).
-- International Symposium on Aviation Psychology publication (May 2019).
-- Completed undergraduate research thesis (Aug 2017).

----